When to Winterize an RV: Preparing For The Colder Months

 PUT AWAY THE RV’S COMPONENTS

 This is because they tend to become unusable after extended periods of storage.
 The batteries are to be stored separately where the temperatures are not too extreme.
-The RV’s tailpipe can be plugged in with some rags or wool to keep the rodents and pests away.
+The RV’s tailpipe can be plugged in with rags or wool to keep the rodents and pests away.

 CONTROLLING MOISTURE